jonidaniel/JobsAI/dev_diary.md

 ### 2025/12/5

 - Implemented Server-Sent Events (SSE) with separate POST endpoint to allow users to see pipeline progress and to cancel it, if necessary

+### 2025/12/6–10

+- Gained understanding on transferring the frontend to an AWS S3 bucket and backend to AWS Lambda, and how GitHub Actions would automate my development workflow

+### 2025/12/11

+- Transferred the frontend and backend to AWS
+- Set up GitHub Actions to automatically update S3 frontend and Lambda backend on pushes to main branch